Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Vaccines will help prevent you from getting COVID-19.
 The three vaccines currently available in the U.S. (Pfizer, Moderna, Johnson and Johnson) have been shown to be highly effective at preventing COVID-19.
 Getting vaccinated yourself may also protect people around you, particularly those at increased risk for severe illness from COVID-19.

-Pierce, Polk, and St. Croix Counties are working closely with local hospitals and health systems to ensure that everyone who wants a vaccine can get vaccinated.
-We are moving as fast as the vaccine supply will allow and we are asking for everyone’s patience.
-Here are the steps you can take to get vaccinated for COVID-19
+Pierce, Polk, and St. Croix Counties are working closely with local hospitals, health systems, and pharmacies to ensure that everyone who wants a vaccine can get vaccinated.

 Pfizer and Moderna both need two doses to be most effective.
 These two doses are given several weeks apart.
 Johnson and Johnson is a one dose vaccine.